 Team productivity and efficiency are no joke.
-With many Australian and New Zealand businesses embracing a hybrid model that’s part-time work from home, part-time in the office, we’re all looking for new strategies to keep the team together.
+With so many of us working from home and/or moving to a hybrid model, we’re all looking for new strategies to keep the team buzzing together.
+This is what I do.
 Here at Salesforce, I coordinate with over 20 teams in four time zones to work toward a common goal.
-After years of study and practice, these are just a few of my favourite strategies for a steady workflow and team unity.
+After years of study and practice, these are just a few of my favorite strategies for a steady workflow and team unity.

 An attitude of gratitude goes a long way at the (virtual, or otherwise) office.
 I am often impressed by the efforts and ideas of the people I work with, and I don’t just keep that admiration to myself.
-Recognise your team members’ accomplishments either personally or publicly, and find out how each person likes to be recognised.
+Recognize your team members’ accomplishments either personally or publicly, and find out how each person likes to be recognized.
 Do they like gifts?
 An email to their manager?
 A more public shout out on a big team call?
-Customise their recognition to them.
+Customize their recognition to them.

 This practice gets the wheel of appreciation turning on your team and beyond.
 Set a weekly calendar reminder for yourself to show gratitude to a teammate.

 Perfectionism is scary, and it makes it hard for people to work with you.
-When I opened up, I created a safer environment for the team to feel more comfortable speaking up.
+I opened up and it created a more safe environment for the team to feel more comfortable speaking up.
 And the more they spoke up, the more they shared new ideas, and the more innovative and productive they became.
 I love this quote from Forbes and I refer to it often:

 The perfectionistic, never see ’em sweat, A-gamers cause disconnection in others.
 Being able to balance your competency with your vulnerability makes you human, and creates a safe place for others.
 It also encourages strategic risk-taking and innovation, which are critical to excellence.